Nike Ardilla: Death and legacy

-A quarter of a century after her death, her untimely departure has been said to have left an "eternal sorrow" throughout the country.
-She remains both a legend and a phenomenon in the Indonesian music scene today.
-Every year, thousands of fans commemorate her passing by visiting her grave and the Nike Ardilla Museum, which was constructed in her memory.
+More than a quarter of a century after her death she remains both a legend and a phenomenon in the Indonesian music scene.
+Every year, thousands of fans commemorate her death by visiting her grave and the Nike Ardilla Museum constructed in her memory.
 Fan clubs dedicated to her are still running with active members.
-Wendi Putranto, a music observer, described Ardilla as "one in a million", a female version of Elvis Presley with a "cult status" in Indonesian pop culture.
-He further described her death as being similar to that of a president, and the national TV airing the news of her passing for an extended period of time.
+Wendi Putranto, a music observer, described Ardilla as a female version of Elvis Presley with a "cult status" in Indonesian pop culture.
+The national TV broadcast the news of her death for an extended period of time.

 George Quinn, the Dean of the Asian Studies Faculty of the Australian National University, Canberra, conducted research in 2007 on the Javanese pilgrimage.
-He compared the people who made pilgrimages to Ardila's grave to those who often make pilgrimages and pray at the tombs of saints (such as the Wali Sanga), and mentioned Ardilla as the only pop culture figure who has achieved such an honour.
+He compared the people who made pilgrimages to Nike's grave to those who often make pilgrimages and pray at the tombs of saints such as the Wali Sanga, and mentioned Nike as the only pop culture figure who has achieved such an honour.

-Before she died, she had expressed her desire to leave the entertainment world because she wanted to deepen her religious knowledge at Pesantren Cipasung, Tasikmalaya on 11 April 1995.

 Personal life

-Melly Goeslaw, one of Ardilla's closest friends, described her as 'a person with high morals' and 'a very humble and kind person', who had the habits of bringing home numerous gifts after returning from abroad.
-They have known each other since childhood due to being neighbours.
-Ardilla is also one of the figures who helped Goeslaw build her musical career.
+Nike helped Melly Goeslaw, one of her closest friends who she had known since childhood, build her musical career.

-In 1993, Ardilla funded the construction of a special school in Bandung for the deaf and mentally handicapped children.
+In 1993, Nike funded the construction of a special school in Bandung for deaf and mentally handicapped children.
 It was completed in 1995, after she died.
-The school still stands today, funded with income from the continuing sales of her albums, and is cited as an instance of her pious concern for the less fortunate.
+The school continues, funded with income from the continuing sales of her albums.